agholamzade/agholamzade.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Starting My Master Project With Dr. Noor Sajid and Prof. Peter Dayan at MPI for Biological Cybernetics.
+Starting my master’s project with Dr. Noor Sajid and Prof. Peter Dayan at the MPI for Biological Cybernetics.